This easy strawberry spoon cake is wonderfully moist and buttery and topped with macerated strawberries. Ready in just 30 minutes start to eating!

-- 1/2 tsp coarse kosher salt (use 1/4 tsp if you used salted butter.
-For fine table salt use 1/4 tsp for unsalted butter or just a pinch for salted butter)
+- 1/2 teaspoon coarse kosher salt, use 1/4 tsp if you used salted butter.
+For fine table salt use 1/4 tsp for unsalted butter or just a pinch for salted butter

-- Preheat oven to 350F and grease an 8-inch (square or round) baking dish.
+- Preheat oven to 350F (regular bake/not fan assisted) and grease an 8-inch (square or round) baking dish.
 Set aside.

-- Using the back of a fork, mash the berries to release all their juices.
+- Place strawberries in a medium bowl.
+Using the back of a fork, mash the berries to release all their juices.
 Stir in 1/3 cup of the brown sugar.
 Set aside.

 - Remove from the oven and allow to cool for 3 to 5 minutes before spooning into bowls.
 Serve warm with ice cream.

 Are there really no eggs needed in this recipe?
 Just checking!
 Thanks for all of the delicious recipes!